telent/tufty/README.md

 # Evented Lua TFTP server

 ## About
-tufty is a TFTP server intended primarily for booting large PXE images from memory constrained consumer grade routers running [OpenWRT](https://openwrt.org/)
+tufty is a TFTP server intended primarily for booting large PXE images from memory constrained consumer grade routers running [OpenWrt](https://openwrt.org/)

 **Another TFTP server?
 What?
-Seriously, there are loads of TFTP servers about; OpenWRT has `dnsmasq` built in which exposes a robust TFTP server.
+Seriously, there are loads of TFTP servers about; OpenWrt has `dnsmasq` built in which exposes a robust TFTP server.
 What's the point?**

-While OpenWRT is extraordinarily powerful, (it's Linux with a package manager after-all), it's often found on the most memory-constrained devices.
+While OpenWrt is extraordinarily powerful, (it's Linux with a package manager after-all), it's often found on the most memory-constrained devices.
 Storing the files needed to PXE boot even a single workstation becomes an excercise in futility.
-All OpenWRT installations I've seen have Lua with a sockets library installed by default.
+All OpenWrt installations I've seen have Lua with a sockets library installed by default.
 This enables us to remedy the situation.

 The intention is that a user-supplied function fetches data as needed like a _generator function_, allowing you to boot from an off-world network, generate your own responses programmatically, or simply serve files from the local filesystem using an `io.open()` call (assuming you actually do have some space available).